-1. Wear generously amount of sunscreen that is SPF 30 or higher with UVA & UVB protection.
+1. Wear a generous amount of sunscreen that is SPF 30 or higher with UVA & UVB protection.
 Remember to apply it every two hours to remain effective.

 3. 10 am to 4 pm is when UV radiation is at its strongest, so try to find shade during these periods.